-Aim1: COMPARISON OF TWO ASCII STRINGS

-Aim2: AN ASCII STRING TO BYTE CONVERSION

-Aim3: INSERTION TO A LIST
+Aim1: COMPARISON OF TWO ASCII STRINGS Aim2: AN ASCII STRING TO BYTE CONVERSION Aim3: INSERTION TO A LIST

-Parallel Communication

-Aim1: WRITE AN ASSEMBLY LANGUAGE PROGRAM FOR GENERATION OF SQUARE WAVE USING 8255.

-Aim2: WRITE AN ASSEMBLY LANGUAGE PROGRAM FOR INPUTTING AN 8-BIT DATA THROUGH PORT A OF 8255 IN MODE - 0

-Aim3: WRITE AN ASSEMBLY LANGUAGE PROGRAM FOR INPUTTING AN 8-BIT DATA THROUGH PORT A OF 8255 IN MODE - 1 THROUGH STATUS CHECK.

-Aim4: WRITE AN ASSEMBLY LANGUAGE PROGRAM FOR GENERATION OF SQUARE WAVE USING 8253.
+- 7. Name of the Experiment Parallel Communication - Aim1: WRITE AN ASSEMBLY LANGUAGE PROGRAM FOR GENERATION OF SQUARE WAVE USING 8255. - Aim2: WRITE AN ASSEMBLY LANGUAGE PROGRAM FOR INPUTTING AN 8-BIT DATA THROUGH PORT A OF 8255 IN MODE 0 - Aim3: WRITE AN ASSEMBLY LANGUAGE PROGRAM FOR INPUTTING AN 8-BIT DATA THROUGH PORT A OF 8255 IN MODE - 1 THROUGH STATUS CHECK. - Aim4: WRITE AN ASSEMBLY LANGUAGE PROGRAM FOR GENERATION OF SQUARE WAVE USING 8253.